Detection and Description of Nest Predation 2022

 The Black-cheeked Ant-Tanager (Habia atrimaxillaris) is an endemic bird to the Osa Peninsula and is considered to be a Red-Listed endangered (EN: IUCN) species.
 A new body of knowledge is in the process of being formed but there is still a lot to do in order to properly mitigate this species decline and manage for its future protection.

-With the support of Dr. Katie Stumpf PhD at Georgia College, and expert in reproductive ecology and the use of nest cams, Arlet and the Biological Monitoring Group of Rancho Quemado will be working with Katie to place cameras on nests to determine the causes of nest depredation at the two study sites; Dos Brazos and Rancho Quemado.
+With the support of Katie Stumpf PhD from Georgia College, and Karen Leavelle, experts in reproductive ecology and the use of nest cams, the Biological Monitoring Group of Rancho Quemado (specifically Yolanda Rodriguez and Nuria Urena), and Neftali Chavarria of Dos Brazos de Rio Tigre, a community avian monitoring expert, worked with Katie and Karen to place cameras on nests to determine the causes of nest depredation at the two study sites; Dos Brazos and Rancho Quemado.

 - Determine the causes of nest predation with the use of nest cameras, and collect habitat data